New Zealand Certificate in Light Automotive Engineering (Level 4) - Managed Apprentices

 What you need to know first

-Must be employed in a light automotive engineering workshop (commercial standard).
+Must be employed in a light automotive engineering workshop operating at commercially acceptable industry standard (training agreement required).

 Industry icon